Noncommutative factorizations of higher sine functions in positive characteristic: Introduction

+The title means that more precisely, we consider evaluations of Carlitz multiple polylogarithms at $(1,\ldots,1)$.
 To conclude the introduction of our main results, we review our results in \S \ref{applications-to-MZV-etc}, where the reader can find complete definitions, basic notations and tools.
 The main result of this part is Theorem D below (see the more precise Theorem \ref{identity-scalar}).
-In this result we show that the right-hand side of the identity of Theorem C is a $K$-linear combination of multiple polylogarithms at one, that is, series as in (\ref{definition-L}) with $m_1=\cdots=m_r=0$ (with $r$ which can vary).
+In this result we show that the right-hand side of the identity of Theorem C is a $K$-linear combination of Carlitz multiple polylogarithms at one, that is, series as in (\ref{definition-L}) with $m_1=\cdots=m_r=0$.
 It is possible to write this expansion in a completely explicit way.
-To simplify notations, write so that we can stress the dependence on the {\em array} $\mathfrak{n}=(n_1,\ldots,n_r)$ (that is multi-index with positive integers as entries).
+To simplify notations, write so that we can stress the dependence on the {\em array} $\mathfrak{n}=(n_1,\ldots,n_r)$ (multi-index with positive integers as entries).